SWC Annual Open Short Story Competition 2026

 - Once your entry has been submitted, any entrant contacting the judges for any reason that is deemed to be an attempt to circumvent the judging process is likely to be disqualified.

-- Winners will be informed in Dec 2025/ Jan 2026, results will be published on this site thereafter.
+- Winners will be informed in Dec 2025/ Jan 2027, results will be published on this site thereafter.
 There may be a delay publishing results and/or winning stories depending on circumstances and permissions.
-We will have an Awards Evening in the new year where winning entries may be read out, and successful writers will be invited to join the meeting.
+We will have an Awards Evening in the new year where winning entries may be read out, and writers will be invited to join the meeting.

 - Winning stories may be published on this site for 12 months with permission of original author(s).